 “Line in the Sand Speech”

-One event that is often presented as fact is the story of William Travis’ legendary speech prior to the final assault.
+One event often presented as fact is the story of William Travis’ legendary speech prior to the final assault.
 Travis allegedly drew a line in the sand and declared that all men willing to stand and die with him for the Texan cause should cross the line and join him.
 Only one man declined, and departed the Alamo in shame.

 This story is presented as indisputable fact, though there is virtually no evidence that it actually occurred.5